All Episodes

 And nothing more than a pure liberal hack who probably has a miserable life, spends a lot of it in fear.

-Uh you know, this this is this is is just it it's frustrating when you have something that's so easily understood as Thomas Jefferson's life as it relates to God, the founding fathers.
+You know, this is just, it's frustrating when you have something that's so easily understood as Thomas Jefferson's life as it relates to God, the founding fathers.

 I mean, how in the world can you teach an American history class and tell your students that the founding fathers were atheists?

-So you throw all that out, you throw the facts out, you substitute your worldview for it because you are a liberal and you're smarter than everybody else.
+So you throw all that out, you throw the facts out, you substitute your worldview for it because you are a liberal and you are smarter than everybody else.

-And the world revolves around you and all these beliefs that people have that can't be proved why they're just distractions.
+And the world revolves around you and all these beliefs that people have, it can't be proved.

 Anyway, I'm a little long here.